-Sunnyborough is broken down into three areas; Residential, Annex and small self-contained Flats.
+This service has a residential area, an annex for enhanced independence and small self-contained flats.
 This gives the feel of smaller residential facility.
-People can move through into the flats when they become more independent and this is often a ‘stepping stone’to living independently in supported housing.
+People can move through into the flats when they become more independent and this is often a ‘stepping stone’ to living independently in supported housing.

 Why Choose Sunnyborough?